What are the benefits of massage in pregnancy?

 Some standard precautions the practitioner will take include abstaining from deep pressure and avoiding heat so as not to take blood away from the fetus.
 Certain pressure points on the body and feet will also be avoided since they are connected with promotion of early contractions and labor.
 While taking precautions before, during, and after pregnancy massage is important, most clients will have no problems; they can relax and enjoy the massage free from worries.

 Pregnancy massage is designed to accommodate the expectant mother at any stage during the second and third trimester.
 Prior to the massage, the practitioner will prepare the treatment room specifically for the mom-to-be.
-Cushions are utilized to allow the mother to lay on her back and on her side (2nd trimester only), no matter how far along she is.
+Cushions are utilized to allow the mother to lay on her back (in a modified supported position) and on her side (2nd trimester only), no matter how far along she is.
 For the expectant mother, this in itself is a luxury.
 A birth ball may be used to massage the clients back and pelvic area.
 The practitoner will instruct the client on how to sit on the ball and lie on the cushions so as to ensure complete support and comfort.
 Once the massage is in progress, the practitioner will pay special attention to any areas of tension or discomfort developed during or even before the pregnancy.
 This is the perfect time to take a deep breath, enjoy the feeling of nurturing touch, and let the stress melt away.

 Claire has been offering pregnancy massage since 2003 when she qualified as a massage practitioner from the London College of Massage and then specialised in pregnancy and postnatal massage.
 Over the years she has incorporated many different techniques to support each client and help them find relief … using a variety of techniques including massage, acupressure points, rebozo and positioning as well as visualisations and breath work to support each client.

 What are the benefits of massage in the postnatal period?